-33. Handsome people make 13% more than looks challenged and may have a
+33. Handsome people make 13% more than those that are ooks challenged and

 better chance of being hired during a recession.
 Smithsonian, 11/12, p18

-34. German and Spanish wealth states are tiring of transferring wealth to
+34. German and Spanish which are wealth countries are tired of transferring wealth to

 poorer states.
 The Economist 10/27/12